axemclion/grunt-saucelabs/README.md

 [![Dependency Status](https://david-dm.org/axemclion/grunt-saucelabs.png)](https://david-dm.org/axemclion/grunt-saucelabs) [![devDependency Status](https://david-dm.org/axemclion/grunt-saucelabs/dev-status.png)](https://david-dm.org/axemclion/grunt-saucelabs#info=devDependencies)

-A Grunt task for running QUnit, Jasmine, Mocha, YUI tests, or any framework using Sauce Labs' Cloudified Browsers.
+A Grunt task for running QUnit, Jasmine, Mocha or any framework using Sauce Labs' Cloudified Browsers.

 [Grunt](http://gruntjs.com/) is a task-based command line build tool for JavaScript projects, based on nodejs.
 [QUnit](http://qunitjs.com/) is a powerful, easy-to-use JavaScript unit test suite used by the jQuery, jQuery UI and jQuery Mobile projects and is capable of testing any generic JavaScript code, including itself!
 [Jasmine](http://jasmine.github.io/) is a behavior-driven development framework for testing JavaScript code.
 [Mocha](https://github.com/mochajs/mocha) is a JavaScript test framework for running serial asynchronous tests.
-[YUI Test](http://developer.yahoo.com/yui/yuitest/) is a browser-based testing framework from Yahoo!.
 [Sauce Labs](https://saucelabs.com/) offers browser environments on the cloud for testing code.

 About the tool